 - Supply issues.
 This has been a huge problem for the majority of companies the last few years – to the extent that major news outlets regularly report on the semiconductor shortage.

 We do however need to account for the risk that our ASIC becomes unavailable due to manufacturing issues.
 The same manufacturing steps are needed for a custom ASIC and a commercial part: the silicon die does not care if you designed it yourself.
-You are not adding supply chain risks by transitioning to an ASIC, and the good news is that you are now in control of the associated supply chain risks.
+So, you are not adding supply chain risks by transitioning to an ASIC.
+And the good news is that you are now in control of the associated supply chain risks.

-You take control over the semiconductor supply chain with your own ASIC.
-You can choose subcontractors, adapt to changes and employ the risk mitigations that fit your organization needs.
+With your own ASIC you take control over the semiconductor supply chain.
+You can choose subcontractors, adapt to changes, and employ the risk mitigations that fit your organization needs.

 The Semiconductor Supply Chain